 These are dedicated loans designed to cover only the cost of a car and related expenses such as licensing and registration.
 Most, but not all, are secured loans.

-- Secured.
+- Security.
 Car loans use the vehicle you’re borrowing money for as collateral.
-This means you can access lower rates, but if you default on the loan the lender may be able to claim the car.
+This means you can access lower rates, but if you default on the loan, the lender may be able to claim the car.

 - Application.
 You need to supply more information, specifically about the vehicle, when you apply.
 This can include the make, model and VIN/Chassis number.

-Personal loans are considerably more flexible and you can shop around to find terms and conditions that may be preferable for you.
+Personal loans are considerably more flexible.
+You can also shop around to find terms and conditions that may be preferable for you.

 - Use of funds.
 You can generally use the approved funds for any purpose you have, including purchasing a car.
 You can even use part of the loan amount to purchase the car and another part for a different purpose.

 - Unsecured.
 While car loans are typically secured, in that they use the car itself as collateral, unsecured personal loans do not require you to put up any collateral.
 While this reduces your risks, they generally come with higher rates.

 - Application.
 You need to list the purpose of the loan, but this can be quite general.
 For the purchase of a car, simply listing "large purchase" as a reason may be sufficient.

 Essentially, you could think of car loans as “pre-made packages”, while personal loans are more flexible and can be tailored to your needs.